 The Council receives significant funding in the form of grants from NEH.
 Such grants are authorized by NEH to be used by the Council for support of eligible projects in the humanities, for program development and for administrative costs of the Council.
 Such grants are for a five-year period with annual awards in the first three years.
-Contract Numbers SO-50279-08 and SO-50448-11 are available for expenditures through October 31, 2012 and 2015, respectively.
+Contract Number SO-50279-08 was available for expenditures through October 31, 2012, and Contract Number SO-50448-11 is available for expenditures through October 31, 2015.